 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: The purpose of this study is to analyze the distribution and drug resistance of the bacteria isolated from the emergency department specimens, providing the prerequisite for rational use of antibiotics in emergency patients.
+Core tip: The purpose of this study was to analyse the distribution and drug resistance of bacteria isolated from emergency department specimens, providing a prerequisite for the rational use of antibiotics in emergency patients.
 The top six pathogens were Acinetobacter baumannii (660 strains), Staphylococcus aureus (436 strains), Klebsiella pneumoniae (347 strains), Pseudomonas aeruginosa (338 strains), Escherichia coli (237 strains), and Candida albicans (207 strains).
-The detection rates of drug-resistant bacteria were high, with different bacteria having multiple drug resistances to commonly used antimicrobial agents, guiding the rational use of drugs and reducing the production of multidrug-resistant bacteria.
+The detection rates of drug-resistant bacteria were high, with different bacteria having multiple drug resistance to commonly used antimicrobial agents, guiding the rational use of drugs and reducing the production of multidrug-resistant bacteria.

 Huai W, Ma QB, Zhang JJ, Zhao Y, Zhai QR.
 Distribution and drug resistance of pathogenic bacteria in emergency patients.
 World J Clin Cases 2019; In press